Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 This prevents unknown states to occur when reconfiguring a partition connected to the PCPI interface during runtime.

 SPI
 ^^^

 Summary
 '''''''

-Acting as a peripheral, the SPI module provides fast serial communication capabilities to the Airi5c processor.
+Acting as a peripheral, the SPI module provides fast serial communication capabilities to the AIRISC processor.
 After a complete redesign, this Module now supports the following features:

 *	AHB-Lite interface
-*	Separate registers for control, rx and tx status, all with set/clear access capability
+*	Separate registers for control, RX and TX status, all with set/clear access capability
-*	configurable rx/tx FIFO size (1 – 256 frames)
+*	configurable RX/TX FIFO size (1 – 256 frames)
 *	configurable number of data bits
 *	master and slave support
 *	4 slave select pins
 *	Full asynchronous Slave design
-*	accessible rx and tx FIFO fill levels
+*	accessible RX and TX FIFO fill levels
-*	configurable and independent watermark settings for rx and tx FIFO fill level with interrupt generation
+*	configurable and independent watermark settings for RX and TX FIFO fill level with interrupt generation
 *	error detection
 *	extensive interrupt capabilities